FYSM 100 First-Year Seminar

 POSC 239 Research Methods

 Helps the student answer (in the affirmative) the question, "Is political science a science?"
 Students will learn how to generate and test hypotheses through creating and executing research designs.
 Survey research, experimentation, content analysis, participant observation, and other methodologies will be studied.
 Although no prior knowledge of statistics is necessary, Math 120 and/or Math 121 are helpful.
-This class is especially recommended for prospective graduate students in the social sciences.This course fulfills the DIV II distribution requirement and QR graduation requirement.
+This class is especially recommended for prospective graduate students in the social sciences.This course fulfills the Social Sciences (Division II) distribution requirement and QR graduation requirement.